Skip to main content

 ChannelCost rangeNotes

-WilDi Maps — Cost Per Verified Delivery (CPVD)From $0.20 (background) — tunnels and zones priced for hyper-localGPS-verified human delivery in your chosen Jacksonville zone or tunnel.
+WilDi Maps, Cost Per Verified Delivery (CPVD)From $0.25 (background, tier-based); tunnels and zones priced for hyper-localGPS-verified human delivery in your chosen Jacksonville zone or tunnel.
 No auction, no bots, no Middleman Tax.
 WilDi Maps pricing

 The pricing model